sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Additional reference materials
 - Trouble-shooting tips

+349803668-student-10.workspaces.pal.pivotal.io

 # Before the cohort

-- We can send the following message before cohort gets started
+- We can send the following message before cohort gets started with email subject `PAL for Developer class - a few things to communicate`

   ```
   Hello,

   My name is <Instructor name>.
-I am one of the 3 instructors
+I am one of the several instructors
-  form Pivotal (now part of VMWare) of this PAL course.
+  from Pivotal (now part of VMWare) of this PAL course.
 A few
-  things to communicate before we get started.
+  things to communicate before we start.

   - Please make sure you can access the course
     contents from the following site.
 If this is